BADCJ/colours/README.md

 # @badcj/colours

-@badcj/colours is a JavaScript library for decorating text in cli.
+@badcj/colours is a simple and lightweight JavaScript library for decorating text in cli.

 ## Installation